by Leanne Guenther and Sharla Guenther

 The disciples came to Galilee, and had heard by this time that Jesus was alive.
 They were sitting around talking about it, when Jesus walked into the room and said to them, "Peace be with you."
 The disciples immediately stopped talking.
 Even though they had heard He was alive, they were shocked to see Him standing there with them.

-Jesus said to them, "Why do you like at me like you've just seen a ghost?
+Jesus said to them, "Why do you look at me like you've just seen a ghost?
 Why don't you believe what you're seeing?
 Look at the scars in my hands and feet.
 It is really me!
 Touch me and see, I am not a ghost but a real person."

 The disciples mouths were open in amazement because they still didn't know what to think.
 They were so full of joy, and yet it was so impossible.
 Jesus understood what they were thinking, so He said, "This is what I told you would happen, that everything must happen that has already been written in the Bible."